About App Autoscaler

 You can use the Comparison Metric field in App Autoscaler to define a scaling rule that divides one custom metric by another.

 When you add a scaling rule, the Metric field is the dividend and the Comparison Metric field is the divisor.

 The following diagram shows the components and architecture of App Autoscaler.
 It also shows how App Autoscaler components interact with Pivotal Application Service (PAS) components to make app scaling decisions.

-As demonstrated in the architecture diagram above, App Autoscaler makes scaling decisions based on autoscaling rules that users configure through either the Cloud Foundry Command Line Interface (cf CLI) or through Apps Manager.
+As demonstrated in the architecture diagram, App Autoscaler makes scaling decisions based on autoscaling rules that users configure by using either the Cloud Foundry Command Line Interface (cf CLI) or Apps Manager.
 The Autoscale API stores these autoscaling rules in a MySQL database.